 Surfing, You Assay

 Our local beach – an ideal beginner location and for inclusive family activities.
-Watch Thomas Traversa windsurfing on waves generated by Hurricane Ophelia at Red Strand.
+Watch Thomas Traversa windsurfing on the huge waves generated by Hurricane Ophelia at Red Strand.

 “Home to a long peeling right hander with barrelling sections, which is much like the waves in France.
 This is an intermediate surfing location with excellent rips.
 Gets crowded with beginners and locals at weekends.”
 A recent plus for this location is the opening of the Puffin Café at the western end of the beach.

 As the name suggests, Long Strand is a long beach located just west of Ardfield, near the village of Rathbarry.
 In rougher seas it offers consistent surf for the advanced surfer.
 The best wind direction comes from the northeast and the ideal swell direction is from the south and southwest.
 The site offers both left and right hand waves.
 In addition, the swell sizes can start from 1 m (3 ft) and hold up to 3 -3.5m (10-12 ft).
 Furthermore, the best tide movement is rising and falling tides and the ideal tide position is low and mid tide.
 It should be noted, particularly due to very strong rip tides, Long Strand is not a swimming beach.
 There are notices up to that effect, so surfers should be careful of both rips and rocks.